golfhub8/camping-planner-app/design_guidelines.md

 ## Design Approach

-**Selected Approach**: Warm, Rustic Outdoor Aesthetic
+**Selected Approach**: Clean, Modern Outdoor Aesthetic

-Inspired by the actual thecampingplanner.com website, this design embraces a warm, welcoming, and family-friendly aesthetic.
-The focus is on creating a cozy, campfire-gathering feeling with earthy tones, approachable typography, and natural warmth that makes users feel like they're planning around a campfire with friends.
+Inspired by The Camping Planner logo, this design embraces a clean, modern, and family-friendly aesthetic.
+The focus is on creating a fresh, contemporary feeling with teal accent colors, clean typography, and a minimalist approach that makes the brand feel professional and approachable.

 ---